sahaba-ai/awesome-arabic-speakers/content/post/software/alfanous/index.md

   - English
 tags:
   - Islam
-  - Quran
   - Open Source
   - Python
+  - Quran
+  - Search
 ---

-[Alfanous](https://alfanous.org) Alfanous is a Quranic search engine, that can find any word or aya in the Holy Quran
+[Alfanous](https://alfanous.org) is an Arabic search engine API provides the simple and advanced search in Quran, more features and many interfaces (e.g, Web UI and Console UI).